If you are looking for DIY table lamp ideas, I have shared a few and recently made over another table lamp from the thrift store.

-There are many types of light bulbs sold nowadays that can be added to a lamp project from cool to warm light to LED bulbs to a vintage looking Edison light bulb.
+There are many types of light bulbs sold nowadays that can be added to a lamp project.
+They can range from cool to warm light to LED bulbs to a vintage looking Edison light bulb.

-Each can make or break the look of the lamp or fixture, so experiment with a few to see what bulb makes your lamp and room look its best.
+Each type of lightbulb can make or break the look of the lamp or fixture, so experiment with a few to see what bulb type/wattage makes your lamp and room look its best.

 How to Rewire a Table Lamp’s Socket and Cord

 If you find the perfect table lamp at a thrift store or own one that no longer works, you can purchase a lamp kit to rewire a lamp base.
-It makes it is easy to do.
-You have probably seen them used to make a mason jar or bottle lamp at crafts fairs and on Pinterest.
+Having a kit makes it is easy to do.
+You have probably seen these kits used to make a mason jar or bottle lamps at crafts fairs and on Pinterest.

 Most of the lamp rewiring kits come with a new socket, cord, rod and harp.